 - Program Fee does not include: Application fee, 12 credit hours tuition, international airline tickets, visa, technology fee, independent ground transportation (including your departure from Qingdao at end of program to facilitate flexibility with post-program travel plans), independent meals

-Program Co-Directors in Shanghai & Qingdao:
+Program Directors onsite in Shanghai & Qingdao: